 The students will sign up for 6 credit hours of University of Utah anthropology course 4960/6960 with Dr. Adrian Bell.
-For 4 weeks from early May to June, students will stay with host families in local villages for across multiple islands within the archipelago.
+For about 4 weeks from May 8th to June 7th, students will stay with host families in local villages across multiple islands within the archipelago.
 During this time the program director will guide research activities and provide instruction and readings about the local environmental and cultural contexts.
 Students will use behavioral observations, structured interviews, and other methods to address questions about cultural and linguistic change among Tongan communities.

 Excursions on the islands will include important historical sites such as the royal tombs, other lithic structures, and wildlife viewing.
 Because Tongans rely on a wide variety of marine resources, students will become familiar with the marine environment.
 Snorkeling or scuba diving (if certified) will be conducted under the guidance of trained instructors/guides.

-The special fee tied to Anth 4960/6960 of $1950 includes lodging, food, transportation within Tonga, entrance fees, and international health insurance.
+The special fee tied to Anth 4960/6960 of $1950 will cover lodging, food, transportation within Tonga, entrance fees, and international health insurance.
 This fee does *not* include airfare to/from Tonga, passport, and personal expenses (souvenirs, for example).

 About the Kingdom of Tonga